FREE: Steps to Find a Debt Relief Program

 No matter which debt relief program you choose, make sure you get a free consultation.
 Don’t pay a broker, lawyer, credit counselor, or debt settlement adviser for an initial consultation.
 The purpose of a first meeting is to determine whether you are a good candidate for the program.

-An honest adviser will point you in a different direction if they cannot offer a good debt relief solution.
-Preparing for the meeting will save everyone time and make for a more efficient and effective meeting.
+An honest adviser will point you in a different direction if they cannot offer the right debt relief solution.
+Preparing for the meeting will save everyone time and make for a more efficient and productive meeting.

 Remember, if you follow all the FREE steps, you may not get a free debt relief program; however, you will be on the road to debt freedom.